Chef's Chocolate Salty Balls: Plot

 Park City, Utah is in the midst of the Sundance Film Festival.
 Sundance's founder, Robert Redford, has decided that Park City has become too commercialized by the annual migration of the Hollywood jet set, so he decides to move the festival to South Park, Colorado.
 The Sundance Festival relocates to South Park, which is immediately deluged by Hollywood tourists.
 In school, Mr. Garrison gives the students an assignment to see one independent film during the festival and write a report on it.
-Chef sets up a sales stand at the festival for his fudge cookie recipes.
+Cartman dismisses independent films as "black-and-white hippie movies...about gay cowboys eating pudding"; Stan, however, sees this as an opportunity to go on a date with Wendy.
+In the meantime, Chef sets up a sales stand at the festival for his fudge cookie recipes.

 At night, as Kyle uses the restroom, he hears Mr. Hankey, the Christmas Poo calling to him from the toilet.
 Kyle persuades Stan, Cartman, and Kenny to help him find Mr. Hankey; they enter the sewer system to look for him.
 They soon find Mr. Hankey, who tells Kyle that the influx of all the Hollywood tourists, with their health-food diets, has disrupted the ecosystem of the sewer, which has made him deathly ill.

 Kyle and the others appear before a film's showing, and Kyle pleads with the Hollywood visitors to understand that their presence is causing the death of his friend Mr. Hankey.
 However, they all think Kyle is trying to pitch a script, and they offer film deals.
 One agent approaches Cartman to buy the rights to Kyle's story; he readily agrees.
 A film is produced overnight, starring Tom Hanks as Kyle and a monkey as Mr. Hankey.
 The South Park locals are beginning to tire of the festival, seeing that it is causing the town to become overrun with commercialism and Hollywood kitsch.
 However, Redford plans to sue the whole the town if they go through with ending the festival; he then reveals to his wife, Phyllis, that he will make all small towns overrun with Hollywood culture, since he cannot escape it, so he wants to inflict it on everyone else.
 By this time, Cartman realizes he's been cheated out by the agent and only receives three dollars from the two million dollars the Mr. Hankey movie made and Stan promptly calls Cartman a sell-out; not to be outdone, Cartman then starts selling shirts of Tom Hanks with the monkey-version of Mr. Hankey.